sauveerk/projects/Cloudfront-S3-Resume.md

 - I have created an html file for my resume.
 Through below steps, I have configured my resume as a S3 static website.

-- S3 static website does not support https, so to make my website secure, I have put it behind a cloudfront distribution.
+- S3 static website does not support https, website endpont that you see under S3 properties is http only.
+So,to make my website secure, I have put it behind a cloudfront distribution.

 - Instead of default domain name provided by AWS, I have configured a custom domain in Route 53.